Best wireless speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best wireless speakers you can buy in 2021.

 But if you need a wi-fi speaker for home with a bit more versatility and have a slightly more malleable budget, you can get a whole host of features plus better sound and multi-room capabilities for marginally (or substantially) more outlay.

-Increasingly, wireless speakers also boast smart skills if you want them, with voice assistants like Amazon's Alexa and Google Assistant baked in for good measure.
-That means they'll be at your beck and call when it comes to shopping, weather forecasts or taking charge of smart home appliances like your lights and thermostat.
+Increasingly, wireless speakers also boast smart skills if you want them, with voice assistants such as Amazon's Alexa and Google Assistant baked in for good measure.
+That means they'll be at your beck and call when it comes to shopping, weather forecasts or taking charge of smart home appliances including your lights and thermostat.

 Whatever your needs, we have a great recommendation for you.
-And with several What Hi-Fi?
-Award winners in this list, it's an excellent opportunity to check for bargains.
 Want to read more about your favourite in this list?
 There's a full What Hi-Fi? review attached to each product.

 At What Hi-Fi?, we know full well the value of revisions.
 Yet still, it was quite the surprise when first we heard about one made by Naim, with its second generation of the Mu-so Qb wireless speaker.
 The previous iteration was great, earning five stars when it was first reviewed.
 This version, however, is is truly phenomenal.

 You can now choose between an Olive, Terracotta or Peacock grille alongside the standard black, but the best tweaks Naim has made go far deeper.
 Remove whatever colour grille you've gone for and you'll be rewarded with upgraded and optimised midrange and bass drive units, all powered by a total of 300W of amplification.

 Belying its box-like dimensions with a punchy bass alongside sparkling and rich tones across frequencies, the Mu-so Qb 2nd Generation scooped up a 2020 What Hi-Fi?
 Award last year for the best home wireless speaker over £500 ($500) – for the second year running.